jlink/how-to-specify-it/README.md

 The Java version also required to make testing for equivalence of entry lists ignore the order of entries.
-I'm not sure why that isn't creating problems with Haskell and Quickcheck.
+I'm not sure why that isn't creating problems with Haskell and QuickCheck.

 Here's the rest of the model based properties: